 How HighDroxy uses jojoba oil

-Jojoba oil is used in its purest form in the ESSENTIAL LIPO MILK.
-It consists mainly of water, jojoba oil as well as valuable phospholipids and hyaluron.
-All the advantages and caring properties mentioned in this text are combined in the LIPO MILK.
+In its purest form, jojoba oil is used in the ESSENTIAL LIPO MILK.
+It consists essentially of water, jojoba oil and valuable phospholipids and hyaluron.
+All the advantages and caring properties mentioned in this text are combined in LIPO MILK.
 Compared to pure jojoba oil, it even has an advantage: Due to a special manufacturing process, the jojoba oil droplets in this milk are 10 times smaller than in a normal skin care milk.
-This means that the ESSENTIAL LIPO MILK is absorbed even faster than pure jojoba oil.
-And the other nourishing ingredients complement the positive properties of the oil perfectly!
+This means that ESSENTIAL LIPO MILK is absorbed even faster than pure jojoba oil.
+And the other caring ingredients perfectly complement the positive properties of the oil!

 ESSENTIAL LIPO MILK

 - Microfine emulsion with skin-identical lipids, as well as vitamins A and E